GuillaumeStaermanML/ACHD/README.rst

    Score = ACH.get_training_score()

-If you want to use the fitted estimator use
+If you want to use the fitted estimator use:

 .. code:: python

    Score = ACH.decision_function(X_test)